josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈴_Allies_And_Ethics/🧠_why_i_write_like_this.md

 ## 🏮 Footer

-*Why I Write Like This* is a meta-node of the Polaris Protocol.
+*🧠 Why I Write Like This* is a meta-node of the Polaris Protocol.
 It exists to explain how tone and structure operate as defensive and forensic tools under surveillance and coercion.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-10-08_
+_Last updated: 2025-10-19_